saint11/DeadWeight/source/index.md

 Every time a test fails the player can mark one of the circles below the attribute.
 When in the **interlude** that character can use those points to level up that attribute.
 Read more about it on the **interlude**.

-### Zero Dice
+### Zero Dice?

 If you for any reason need to roll zero dice, you roll 2 dice instead and keep the lowest value.
-Rolling less than zero dice is an automatic failure.
+Rolling less than zero dice is also possible, just keep adding dice, to roll -2 dice just roll 4 dice and choose the worst.
+I'm pretty sure that test will fail, though, sorry.

 ### Checks or Tests